marcinkapica/gatsby-blog/content/blog/react-eslint/index.md

 1. Install extension for ESLint.
 I am using [VS Code ESLint](https://github.com/Microsoft/vscode-eslint).

-2. Install extension for Prettier.
-I am using [Prettier Formatter for Visual Studio Code](https://github.com/prettier/prettier-vscode).

-3. Configure VSCode settings.
-Below are the relevant settings that we can add in the VSCode `settings.json` file.The important thing here is that we are enabling the editor to use ESLint to fix all fixable problems (including incorrect formatting) after each file save.
-Because of that, to avoid conflicts, we need to disable the default IDE and Prettier formatting in `.js` files.
+2. Configure VSCode settings.
+Below are the relevant settings that we can add in the VSCode `settings.json` file:

 ```json
   "editor.formatOnSave": true,